What Happens if a Construction Worker Gets Hurt on the Job?

 The Type of Disability Benefits Available Through Workers’ Comp

 The construction industry has the greatest number of fatal work-related injuries nationwide.
 Workers’ compensation also provides death benefits for the family members of workers killed on the job.
-Death benefits in Michigan would include wage replacement for 500 weeks following the death or longer if the deceased worker had dependent children.
+Death benefits in Michigan would include wage replacement for 500 weeks following the death of the worker or longer if the deceased worker had dependent children.

 How an Attorney Can Help with Your Claim